 You could explore Tuscany for days, weeks and probably months if you wanted.
-But if you have limited time in the region I have made a selection of the best villages for you to explore to have a true taste of Tuscany.
+But if you have limited time in the region I have made a selection of the most beautiful villages for you to explore to have a true taste of Tuscany.

-I organised the list from the further north to the further south, so feel free to scroll through the list if you are only planning to explore one area.
+I organised the list from the further north village to the further south one, so feel free to scroll through the list if you are only planning to explore one area.

 Greve in Chianti

 Greve in Chianti is very close to my heart as this is where we used to do our weekly shop with my parents when we were on vacation in Tuscany as a child.
 We stayed there multiple summers and my favourite thing in Greve in Chianti is to go to the market.
 The main square gets very busy on market day.
 Make sure to visit Antica Macelleria Falorni to get some Tuscan products, then grab a table on one of the terraces around the square for a cafe or an Aperol Spritz depending on the time of the day.
 If you fancy doing a wine tasting Viticcio winery is a very short drive away!

 Castellina in Chianti

 Castellina in Chianti is a small but lovely medieval village.
 The perfect spot for a little bit of exploring and watching the local life passing by.
 I also really recommend having dinner at one of the terraces on the main street.
 At night, the small quiet village turns into a very lively nightlife area.

 San Gimignano is probably one of, if not, the most famous Tuscan village.
 The medieval town is very famous for its skyline of medieval towers.
 The place is breathtakingly beautiful.
 The views onto the Tuscan countryside are dreamy as well.
 When visiting make sure to take a tour of the Civic Museum and to have the best gelato at Dondoli.